iFR-ACSO/TAC25-Inf-MPC/README.md

 For the full-horizon NMPC formulations (Ipopt, RTI), the terminal set is also pre-computed, i.e., the maximum stable level set, which can be found in `full_MPC_IPOPT/termIngredient_full.m`.
 After the simulations run, plots from all runs are generated and `.mat ` files.
 Due to the larger size, the `.mat` files are post-processed.
-You can find the full workspace `.mat` in the DARUS repo.
+You can find the full workspace `.mat` in the [DARUS repository](https://doi.org/10.18419/DARUS-5297).
 The post-processed `.mat` results are stored in the main folder.

 ### Folder Structure